reelyactive/barnowl-hci/README.md

 barnowl.addListener(BarnowlHci.SocketListener, options);
 ```

-The default options are shown.
+The default options are shown above.
 Note that, according to the Bluetooth Core Specification:
 - valid interval & window durations are in the range of 2.5ms to 10.24s
 - the window duration cannot exceed the interval duration